bomonike/bomonike.github.io/learn-chinese.md

 REMEMBER: Reservations require a photo.
 Print the registration ticket and bring it with your passport to the test center.

 Scores are typically available online about a month after taking the test, and the physical certificate is mailed shortly after.
 HSK certificates are valid for life.

-From Peking University on Coursera "Chinese" by Yu Bin:
-   1. <a target="_blank" href="https://www.coursera.org/search?query=Tsinghua&xdpModal=course%7EmxVLADEqEeaA3xIl-CKqow">HSK 1</a>
-   2. <a target="_blank" href="https://www.coursera.org/search?query=Tsinghua&xdpModal=course%7EmTJHKj0pEeSGwyIACxCdDw">HSK 2</a>
-   3. <a target="_blank" href="https://www.coursera.org/search?query=Tsinghua&xdpModal=course%7EJRctxzFBEeaObw4ta1FaeQ">HSK 3</a>

-Textbook "HSK Standard Course
-   * Hanyu Maggie (grammar deep dives)
-   * Chinese Zero to Hero (HSK 6-9 prep)

-   1. Use <a target="_blank" href="https://www.hellochinese.cc">HelloChinese</a> (Levels 1-3) for game-based basics learning.
-   2. Use Anki or Hack Chinese every single day to memorize the specific HSK vocabulary list.
-   3. Use $120/year (7-day trial) Du Chinese to practice reading words in context as stories with audio.
-   4. Use <a target="_blank" href="https://www.hskonline.com/">$100 SuperTest</a> (formerly HSK Online) for one month right before your exam date to practice the timing and exact format of the test.
-It's repetitive, though.

 <a id="LearningStrategies"></a>